 Latin 391Special Topics in Latin (3).
 Fall and Spring.
 Independent study of special topics.
 Offered as needed.
 May be repeated provided the course content is different.
 Prerequisite: At least two 300-level courses in Latin or permission of the instructor.

 Music 205 Music History and Analysis I (3).
-Fall.
 A study, via listening, score study, and source readings, of music of Western civilization prior to 1750.
 After a brief introduction to world music, the course continues with study of musical thought in antiquity and the early Christian era, Gregorian chant, and the principal repertories of polyphony through the Baroque period.
 Prerequisites: music 105 and 108 or permission of the instructor.
 Students in music major programs take this course concurrently with Music 207 and 213.
-T. Steele
+Not offered 2013-2014.

 Philosophy 251 History of Western Philosophy I (3).
-Fall.
 A survey of the major Western philosophers and philosophical movements of the ancient and medieval periods.
 Fall 2013, D. Herrick; Spring 2014, R. DeYoung.

 Religion 243 History of Christian Theology I (3).
-Fall and Spring.
 This is a historically oriented study of Christian theology in the Patristic and Medieval periods (100-1500).
 Particular attention is paid to the development of key Christian doctrines such as the Trinity and the Incarnation and to questions such as the relationship between faith and reason.
+Spring 2014, M. Lundberg.